Skip to content

 How to Show Encrypted NTFS Files in Color

-1. Open open File Explorer by clicking the folder icon on your taskbar or pressing the Windows key + E on your keyboard.
+1. Open File Explorer by clicking the folder icon or pressing Windows key + E.

-2. Click the three-dot menu icon at the top of the window and select Options to open the Folder Options.
+2. Click the three-dot menu icon at the top and select Options.

 Windows 11 File Explorer Folder Options settings